 CARB bearings are single row bearings with long, slightly barrel-shaped symmetrical rollers.
 The outer ring has a torus-shaped raceway with a profile radius extending beyond the centre of the bearing.
 The inner ring raceway is shaped accordingly.
 The rollers of CARB bearings are self-guiding, i.e. they always adopt the position where the load is favourably distributed over the roller length, irrespective of whether the bearing rings are misaligned or axially displaced.
 The ability to distribute loads favourably keeps the friction and frictional heat at low levels.
 Lower operating temperatures extend the service life of the lubricant and the bearing.

 Factors that influence CARB bearing performanceBearing performance is not only determined by load or speed ratings.
 There are a number of other factors that contribute to bearing performance.
 To a large extent, performance is influenced by the geometry of the rollers, raceways and cages, the heat treatment, as well as the surface finish of all contact surfaces.
 Main factors which influence CARB bearing performance include, but are not limited to:

 Symmetrical rollers self-adjust, providing optimal load distribution along the roller length.
 This keeps stresses low under all load conditions and extends bearing service life

 The rollers in a CARB bearing are manufactured to extremely tight tolerances for dimension and form.
 Each roller is virtually identical in size and shape to the other rollers in the set.
 This optimizes load distribution over the rollers to maximize bearing service life.

 Special roller profile

 The roller profile determines the stress distribution in the roller/raceway contact area.
-The special profile distributes loads more evenly along the rollers and prevents peak stresses at the roller ends to extend bearing service life.
+The special profile distributes loads more evenly along the rollers and prevents stress peaks at the roller ends to extend bearing service life (fig. 4).

-Self-guiding rollers keep the friction and friction-generated heat at low levels.
+Self-guiding rollers keep friction and frictional heat at low levels (fig. 5).